 - Made in the USA Filson Original Briefcase – $450

-- NEWHEY Waxed Canvas Briefcase – $39.99 (shown at the very top of the post.
-One of those Amazon generics.
+- NEWHEY Waxed Canvas Briefcase – $39.99 (One of those Amazon generics.
 Tiny Review: It’s fine enough.
 Exterior really is waxed canvas.
 Interior is fine, but the lining feels loose and like it could rip easily.
-Not gonna light anyone’s trousers on fire with passion, but, it’s forty bucks!)
+Not gonna light anyone’s trousers on fire with passion, but it’s forty bucks.)

-Backpacks might be convenient, but they’re just never gonna be as professional looking as a briefcase.
-Look for something that’s well made from leather, canvas, or ballistic nylon, doesn’t shout in terms of style, and comes with top grab handles AND a shoulder strap for longer treks.
-And yes, like many other things out there, finding one of these at a reasonable price is getting more and more difficult.
-It’s either super cheap stuff, or high end luxury.
-For something fairly priced but also very well made, try WP Standard or Satchel & Page.
-And keep on eye on Nordstrom Rack.
-Sometimes higher end briefcases will end up over there on a discount.
+Backpacks might be convenient, but they”ll never be as professional looking as a briefcase.
+Look for something that’s well made from leather, canvas, or ballistic nylon, and doesn’t shout in terms of style.
+You also want something that comes with top grab handles AND a shoulder strap for longer treks.

 Textbooks —> Style Books